-Searching where to stay in Flagstaff?
-Here’s the best places to stay in Flagstaff AZ during COVID with reviews of the top lodging in Flagstaff by travel professionals.
-I’ve lived in Flagstaff, Arizona, for over 25 years.
+UPDATED March 28, 2023–Searching where to stay in Flagstaff?
+Here’s the best places to stay in Flagstaff AZ with reviews of the top lodging in Flagstaff by expert travel writers.
+Besides, I’ve lived in Flagstaff, Arizona, for over 25 years.
 I know the good, bad and the ugly.
 Here’s your guide to the best hotels in Flagstaff:

 “Recently, I had the pleasure of spending four nights at Little America Hotel.
 It has everything you look for in affordable lodging in Flagstaff including outdoor pool and hot tub, and things you don’t expect, like swing set, horseshoes, and walking trails.
 The lush natural beauty of the grounds is refreshing compared to run-of-the-mill corporate hotels.”
 Read Priscilla’s full review below:

 3.)
 LITTLE AMERICA HOTEL FOR FAMILIES: Melissa of 'The Family Voyage'